wanglab-unmc/wanglab-unmc.github.io/index.md

 # Wang Lab

-Dr. Wang's laboratory focuses on the intersection of machine learning and medical imaging.
+Dr. Wang's laboratory focuses on the intersection of **machine learning** and **medical imaging**.
 The lab develops and applies methods in machine learning, artificial intelligence, and data science to process and analyze medical images to understand the mechanisms of diseases and build diagnostic/predictive models.

 ## Highlights
 <!-- Bootstrap 5 Image Slider -->